-Veteran’s Day is Monday, November 12, and we sure do have a heart for our Vets.
+Veteran’s Day is Monday, November 12, and we sure do have a heart for our service men and women.

 For every shirt that’s sold, we will donate $10.00 to the Adam Brown Legacy Foundation!

-Head on over to our website to purchase yours today and wear Love for our vets!
+Head on over to our website to purchase yours today!

 Happy Halloween!
 Our favorite “treat” today is that we are featured by the fabulous Shannon at The Scribble Pad Blog!

 Shannon blogs about life in Washington, DC, her family, and her wonderful paper store with custom paper products.
 Don’t forget to check it out!